Gaussian Graphical Models for Partially Observed Multivariate Functional Data: Introduction

 There are approaches in the literature for partially observed functional data in the univariate case.
 In particular, \cite{Kraus} propose a methodology for the functional completion of univariate functional data through a functional linear regression with the observed data as predictors, while \cite{Delaigle_and_Hall} approximate fragmented functional data with a Markov chain model.
 Finally, \cite{Liebl2} define a new reconstruction operator, which belongs to a broader class than the class of linear operators and that is optimal in the sense that the reconstructed curve in the missing domain preserves the continuity at the extremes of the observed intervals.

-In our work, we expand this methodology to the case of multivariate functional data.
-In particular, we provide a generalization of the score imputations of \cite{Kraus} to the multivariate case, within the setting of a functional Gaussian graphical model and under an assumption of partial separability of the covariance operator \citep{ZapataEtAl_BioK_22}.
-In this way, the score imputation exploits the dependence between the functional curves.
-As both the scores and the precision matrices are unknown, we develop an EM-type algorithm for inference of the parameters and of the edge-set of a functional Gaussian graphical model in the presence of missing data.
+\bt{In this paper, we contribute to both the literature on \bt{FGGMs} and that on partially observed functional data by proposing a novel approach that, under the assumption of partial separability of the covariance operator, simultaneously reconstructs the missing fragments of the random functions and estimates their conditional dependence structure.
+At the core of our proposal lies a novel EM-type algorithm, with an E-step that implements a multivariate generalization of the procedure of \cite{Kraus} to reconstruct the missing fragments of the functions, and an M-step that uses the approach of~\cite{ZapataEtAl_BioK_22} to consistently estimate the edge set associated with the Gaussian graphical model.}

-The paper is organized as follows.
-In Section~\ref{sec:fggm}, we introduce multivariate functional data and functional Gaussian graphical models.
-In Section~\ref{sec:inference}, we discuss the methodology for the inference of a functional Gaussian graphical model from partially observed multivariate data, and present the technical details of the multivariate score imputation and the proposed EM-type algorithm.
-Section~\ref{sec:simulation} presents a simulation study, showing the performance of the method in terms of the percentage of missing data and compared to existing methods.
-Finally, Section ~\ref{sec:realdata} concludes with an illustration of the methodology on multivariate functional data describing the German electricity market \citep{Liebl}.
+The paper is organized as follows. \bt{In Section~\ref{subsec:esg_motivating_example}, we present a motivating example, while in} Section~\ref{sec:fggm} we introduce multivariate functional data and \bt{FGGMs}.
+In Section~\ref{sec:inference}, we discuss the methodology for the inference of a \bt{FGGM} from partially observed multivariate data, and present the technical details of the multivariate score imputation and the proposed EM-type algorithm.
+Section~\ref{sec:simulation} presents a simulation study, showing the performance of the method \bt{across a number of settings} and compared to existing methods.
+Finally, Section ~\ref{sec:esg_application} concludes with an illustration of the methodology on \bt{Environmental, Social and Governance (ESG) data from the World Bank \citep{WorldBankFramework2026}.}